Permanent Native Forest Estate Policy

-The policy for Maintaining a Permanent Native Forest Estate specifically addresses the third of these elements by ensuring that Tasmania maintains a permanent forest estate that comprises areas of native forest managed on a sustainable basis both within formal reserves and within multiple-use forests across public and private land.
+The Policy for Maintaining a Permanent Native Forest Estate (the Policy) specifically addresses the third of these elements by ensuring that Tasmania maintains a permanent forest estate that comprises areas of native forest managed on a sustainable basis both within formal reserves and within multiple-use forests across public and private land.

 The Policy is implemented by the Forest Practices Authority through the Authority's consideration of applications for approval of Forest Practices Plans under the Forest Practices Act 1985.

-- 95 per cent of the 1996 Comprehensive Regional Assessments (CRA) native forest area is to be maintained on a statewide basis.
+- 95 per cent of the 1996 Comprehensive Regional Assessments (CRA) native forest area was to be maintained on a statewide basis.

-- Broadscale clearing and conversion of native forest be phased out on public land by 2010.
+- broadscale clearing and conversion of native forest would be phased out on public land by 2010.

-- Assessment criteria for regulating forest clearing and conversion to ensure protection of regional biodiversity and water quality values and to meet salinity objectives.
+- assessment criteria for regulating forest clearing and conversion would ensure protection of regional biodiversity and water quality values and meet salinity objectives.

 Broadscale clearing and conversion of native forest ceased on public land in 2010.

-The Policy is reviewed in conjunction with the five-yearly review cycle of the Tasmanian Regional Forest Agreement.
-To ensure the Policy and the RFA remain up to date, the Tasmanian and Australian Governments agreed that a full review of the Policy would be undertaken in 2015 as a related action to the RFA third five-yearly review and extension process.
+The policy is reviewed in conjunction with the five-yearly review cycle of the Tasmanian Regional Forest Agreement.
+To ensure the policy and the Regional Forest Agreement (RFA) remain up to date, the Tasmanian and Australian Governments agreed that a full review of the policy would be undertaken in 2015 as a related action to the RFA third five-yearly review and extension process.
 The review was extended in June 2016 leading to some minor amendments to the policy to provide for the extension.